Jayden-boop/WRO-2025/README.md

-### 3\.
-Micro Servo 99 SG90
+### 3\.3.
+HS-5055MG Servo
 Why:

+The HS-5055MG servo was chosen for its efficient performance in our robotics project.
+The expansion board simplifies wiring, ensuring stable power distribution and modular integration of sensors and motors.
+This design reduces electrical noise and minimizes debugging time during high-pressure rounds, enhancing overall reliability
-The SG90 is a lightweight, precise servo for steering control.
+The HS-5055MG is a lightweight, precise servo for steering control.
 Its 180° range and torque (1.8 kg/cm) allow accurate turns while adhering to the vehicle’s size/weight limits (Rule 11.1: ≤300x200mm, ≤1.5kg).

 <img src="other/readme-images/HS-5055MG-Servo.jpg" alt="HS-5055MG Servo" width="250"/>